-How Do You Reclaim the Mother from Psycho?
+How Do You Reclaim the Mother From Psycho?

 What attracted you to the part?

-Vera: It was so apparent that as female characterizations go, this was a head-turner–everything I wanted to see and to explore.
+VF: It was so apparent that as female characterizations go, this was a head-turner – everything I wanted to see and to explore.
 Norma was error-prone, she was fallible, but I found her so adorable.
 In three pages, I could see her assertiveness, her strength, her bravery, her sass, but most of all, for me, that indomitable will to persevere.
 Kerry had presented me with three episodes and I could tell by page three that this was Medea meets Lucille Ball.

 Were you reclaiming the trope of the “bad mother” in some way?

-Kerry: I call that normal.
-There’s no mother I know that doesn’t cry regularly, that doesn’t lose her shit regularly that doesn’t sometimes hate what she’s doing and at other times realize that it’s the most miraculous thing in the world to have children… I think anything short of that is not real.
+KE: I call that normal.
+There’s no mother I know that doesn’t cry regularly, that doesn’t lose her shit regularly, that doesn’t sometimes hate what she’s doing and at other times realize that it’s the most miraculous thing in the world to have children … I think anything short of that is not real.

 What was the best part of playing Norma?

-Vera: For me she was always a lesson in unconditional love.
+VF: For me, she was always a lesson in unconditional love.
 And getting to explore heights of righteousness that this woman possessed, and at the same time the depths of depravity of manipulation and tantrums.

-Vera: Right before this came my way I was listening to someone– an acting coach or teacher– talking about how difficult it is for female actors to get in touch with anger without hysteria entering into the equation… That would always resonate, and I would think her anger is her god-given super weapon.
+VF: Right before this came my way I was listening to someone — an acting coach or teacher — talking about how difficult it is for female actors to get in touch with anger without hysteria entering into the equation … That would always resonate, and I would think her anger is her god-given super-weapon.

 The burden of “likability” is always put on female characters.

-Kerry: In the early scripts that was a concern– would she be likable, to the extent that people would be on the ride with her.
+KE: In the early scripts that was a concern — would she be likable, to the extent that people would be on the ride with her?
 But then you get Vera fucking Farmiga.
 Vera could play the worst villain in the world and you’d like her.
 We were home-free at that point.

 Vera wasn’t just intense, she was also hilarious.
-What role did humor play?
+What role did Norma play?

-Kerry: Sometimes people who are out of control emotionally–it’s just funny because it’s absurd, and then you step out of your own body and you think, this is crazy, what is happening in my own living room right now?
+KE: Sometimes people who are out-of-control emotionally — it’s just funny because it’s absurd, and then you step out of your own body and you think, This is crazy, what is happening in my own living room right now?
 That so framed my sensibility from such an early age, as well as the love of finding beauty in moments when there’s unhappiness going around.

 What part of working on the show with Kerry has been unique?

-Vera: I think for me that’s is the biggest highlight to work so closely for so many years with a female writer.
+VF: I think for me that is the biggest highlight, to work so closely for so many years with a female writer.
 That was unique and different for me and look at the results.
 Kerry knows how to meld the gorgeous pain of mortals with the ridiculous.

 Where do you go from here?

-Kerry: It’s weird being a creative person.
-It’s like– there’s a fairy called The Red Shoes.
-It’s about a woman who puts on these red shows couldn’t stop dancing.
-And at first it’s the greatest thing in the world–she realizes she can do anything–and then she realizes she can never stop, and she bleeds to death out of her feet.
+KE: It’s weird being a creative person.
+It’s like — there’s a fairy tale called The Red Shoes.
+It’s about a woman who puts on these red shoes and couldn’t stop dancing.
+And at first it’s the greatest thing in the world — she realizes she can do anything — and then she realizes she can never stop, and she bleeds to death out of her feet.
 You can’t help it.